rootstrap/blog/content/Improve your Rails App searches with Elasticsearch - Leandro Dominguez.md

 This last point is very important.
 Take into account we have two independent databases: one in which we’re gonna persist all the model data as you’re used to (Postgres) and this other new one for making fast searches, suggestions and use all other Elasticsearch fantastic features.

-Sometimes (for performance or even business requirements), you don’t want to update data in Elasticsearch instantaneously every time a record has been changed in our main database (this is customizable but we won’t tackle this in the current article).
+Sometimes (for performance or even business requirements), we don’t want to update data in Elasticsearch instantaneously every time a record has been changed in our main database (this is customizable but we won’t tackle this in the current article).

 **Step 3: Defining our Elasticsearch index**

 In Elasticsearch we don’t have tables or rows.
-Our models are stored in ‘_indexes’_ and each instance is called ‘_document’_.
+Our models are stored in _`indexes`_ and each instance is called _`document`_.
 Although Elastic can automatically detect the attributes types of our model, we are going to declare them explicitly so we have more control over them by adding the following to your model:

 ```ruby
  settings do